Barajas77/class3-repo/README.md

 ### FinTech Repository with H3

-welcome to my repository for the NU FinTech Bootcamp!
+welcome to my repository for the `NU FinTech Bootcamp`!

 *This text will be in italics*